markjbrown/banking-multi-agent-workshop/mcpserver/README.md

 ### 3. Client Integration

-The Python application automatically detects and uses the HTTP MCP server when `MCP_USE_HTTP=true` is set in the environment.
+The Python application automatically detects and uses the HTTP MCP server when `USE_REMOTE_MCP_SERVER=true` is set in the environment.

 ```python
 # The MCP client automatically switches between direct and HTTP modes